stingraypcarter/spotify-cover-art/README.md

  https://open.spotify.com/track/track_id

 ## How to Use
 Simply run the file and the highest resolution images of the album covers available will be downloaded to the same directory as the program.
+Sample files are added for reference but note that you *must* obtain your own spotify api credentionals or it will not work.